How to Extract Followers from Any Twitter Account for Lead Gen

 - Keep the first message short (under 300 characters)

-- Don't include links in the first message
+- Do not include links in the first message

 - Have a clear, low-friction CTA